-Up to $10,000 is available to help Victorians become more active or increase participation in commmunity sport clubs.
+Up to $10,000 is available from the Active Club Grants to help Victorians become more active or increase participation in commmunity sport clubs.

 Active Club Grants